 A study by James, B.D., Leurgans, S.E., Hebert, L.E., et al. (2014) found that deaths resulting from complications from Alzheimer's are often underreported.
 According to researchers, "An estimated 503,400 deaths in Americans aged 75 years and older were attributable to AD dementia in 2010."
 This is much larger than the approximately 84,000 deaths reported on death certificates that year.
 This is because Alzheimer's is a progressive and fatal disease that leaves people dependent on others for care.
 The result is that things like malnutrition, pneumonia, and even swallowing disorders can be the cause of death, but these things are a consequence of the progression of Alzheimer's.

 In the expert opinion of Ladislav Volicer (M.D.
 Ph.D.), intercurrent infections are the most common cause of death for patients with Alzheimer's.
-An intercurrent infection "is a disease that intervenes during another disease."
-The most common intercurrent infection suffered by Alzheimer's patients is pneumonia.
+An intercurrent infection is “a disease that intervenes during another disease."
+The most common intercurrent infection developed by Alzheimer's patients is pneumonia.

 Caring For A Loved One With Alzheimer's

 Most people with Alzheimer’s who receive help in caring for themselves are assisted by people they know.
 In fact, 83% of caregiving to older adults in the United States is provided by families, friends, or other loved ones, who are normally unpaid for their help.
 Caretakers of those living with Alzheimer’s are bound to have different experiences in their caretaking journey, especially as the disease progresses.
 Different people will have different needs, but the following are some tips for caring for someone who has Alzheimer’s.